mahmouddev/paytabs-eshop/README.md

 ### Layers:
 1. **Frontend**: Built with Vue.js for reactive components like cart management and checkout forms.
-2. **API Layer**: CakePHP controllers handle frontend requests and validate data.
+2. **I/O Layer**: CakePHP controllers handle frontend requests and validate data.
 3. **Business Logic**: Implemented in CakePHP models with database transactions.
 4. **Database Layer**: MySQL with migrations for schema management.